 Partners Near and Far

 MagiKids has worked with a wide variety of organizations.
 We provide kits to teachers and mentors in organizations such as schools and after school programs.
 This program enables youth who may not otherwise have access to or be exposed to Magic: The Gathering to learn this game.
 Locally, we've provided decks to the Boys and Girls Club of Rochester, the local homeschool kids group, and other community partners.
-We've also delivered decks to schools in Texas, Delaware, Wisconsin, and many other locations throughout the country.
-And a special thanks for the generous support of organizations such as Worldbuilders, which supplied us with over 1000 deck builder’s toolkits, and Legion Supplies, which provided us with hundreds of packs of sleeves and deckboxes.
+We've also delivered decks to schools in Texas, Delaware, Wisconsin, and many other locations throughout the country (and even one location in Canada!).
+A special thanks for the generous support of organizations such as Worldbuilders, which supplied us with over 1000 deck builder’s toolkits, and Legion Supplies, which has provided us with thousands of packs of sleeves and deckboxes.

 If you are a mentor or teacher interested in our MagiKids program, please check out our MagiKids Program Application for more information.